 I have a few beliefs about the god I believe in, The Greatest Love, which form the basis of a defense that allows natural evil to co-exist with that god.
 Those beliefs are:

 - I believe first and foremost The Greatest Love is all-loving.
 So much so that They have forsaken Their omnipotence and omniscience so that we may be more free.

 - I do not believe in a god that continually tests our worthiness.
 For me such a being is as Mr. Fry describes: capricious and mean-minded.
 Not the all-loving god I believe in.

-- I believe in a god who instead is not continually trying to test us, but to teach us, the knowledge and compassion we must attain in order to achieve Their Divine Plan.
+- I believe in a god who instead is not continually trying to test us, but to teach us, the knowledge and compassion we must attain in order to progress our love and achieve Their Divine Plan.

 Why not simply present all knowledge to humankind, in some form of Book of Knowledge, delivered by a prophet?
-In it would be all the cures to all our tragic suffering.
+In it would be the cures to all of our tragic suffering.
 Because, I believe, the accumulation of knowledge is only a small part of The Greatest Love’s Plan.
 Yes knowledge will provide some of the raw tools necessary to realize Their Plan.
 But the wisdom to use those tools properly will be based on our collective love.
 Love becomes the much greater and much more important piece.
 And love cannot be learned from books.
 Nor can the complexity and intricacies of love be dictated from on high.
-Love needs to be experienced, in all its pain and glory, and higher forms of love need to evolve from those experiences.
-This takes time and, I believe, suffering along with the associated empathy in order to be realized.
+Instead love needs to be experienced, in all its pain and glory, and higher forms of love need to be realized from those experiences.
+This takes time and, I believe, suffering along with the associated empathy in order to occur.
 And without that understanding we risk wielding newfound knowledge without the necessary compassion to do so wisely.
 The result can be even greater suffering, not less.
 I believe the World must come together first before it can properly harness some of the knowledge we have yet to learn.
 Knowledge that when combined with greater compassion will elevate our civilization even more.